How to Deal with Difficult Employees as a New Manager

-Have a calm and professional meeting with your team members, expressing your concern for their well-being and their work actions.
+Have a calm and professional meeting with your team members, expressing concern for their well-being and work actions.

 When you're talking about the employee's problematic behaviours at work, be sure to comment on the action itself and not their character.

 Additionally, you're going to want to come prepared with documentation of these problematic behaviours.